 - Go to the Effects tab (the second from the top on the left-hand side) and choose Tint, which is located in the Paintbox group.
 Use the color picker to choose a tint for your photo.
 We gave our photo an orange tint.
 Click Apply.

-- Save your photo.
-If you’re a Premium member, you can save to Hub, which makes it easy to find your images whenever you need them.
+- Export your photo to your computer.
+You can save to Hub, which makes it easy to find your images whenever you need them.

 Make a canvas and add your photo